Day 1 – Monday, October 28, 2019

 The Psychological health and safety of an employee impact their productivity and engagement.
 Mental health concerns and injuries cost employers in loss of productivity from absenteeism, presentism and turnover.
 The presentation reviews the educational program which presents the 13 Factors of the Standard in the light of hazards that can be identified and addressed to prevent mental health injury and illness and promote resiliency and wellbeing.
 Strategies to prevent psychological injury, promote mental health and boost organizational culture will be offered as a starting point of employer education toward Standard implementation.

-C2-2 – Workplace Factors: A hazard is a hazard, Canadian Centre for Occupational Health and Safety (CCOHS)
+C2-2 – Workplace Factors: A hazard is a hazard, Emma Ashurst, Canadian Centre for Occupational Health and Safety (CCOHS)

 It can be challenging to create and successfully maintain a health and safety program that addresses both psychological and physical well-being equitably.
 Using “The Standard” as the foundation, this interactive session outlines how workplaces can address psychological hazards in their health and safety programs alongside other traditional workplace hazards, while creating a culture that is courageous and clear in reporting all types of hazards, present and potential.
 Use this opportunity to workshop with colleagues and other organizations as well, to determine through health and safety strategies and supports, how to recognize, assess, control and evaluate what is needed within your workplace environment.